Italy–San Marino relations

 Embassy of Italy in the City of San Marino.

 Italy and San Marino have had diplomatic relations since Italian unification.
+San Marino is entirely surrounded by Italy.
 Bilateral relations between Italy and San Marino have gone through various phases and have their official beginning after the Unification of Italy proclaimed in the Subalpine Parliament by Vittorio Emanuele II on 17 March 1861.

 History

 Beginnings of the relationship

 Shortly after the proclamation of the Kingdom of Italy in Turin, on 22 March 1862, the Italian-San Marino Treaty was signed between the President of the Italian council Urbano Rattazzi and the Sammarinese Captains Regent Melchiorre Filippi and Domenico Fattori.

-In 1865 the first economic treaty was signed between Italy and San Marino, at which time determination was made that the Italian government would mint the Sanmarinese lira.
+In 1865 the first economic treaty was signed between Italy and San Marino, at which time determination was made that the Italian government would mint the Sammarinese lira.
 A further treaty in 1877 determined that Italy would also print San Marino's stamps.

 In 1915 many San Marino volunteers participated in the First World War to ensure that Italy obtained Arbe, the then Austro-Hungarian island off the coast of Dalmatia where the founder and namesake of San Marino, Saint Marinus, was born.
 That same year, the Italian Red Cross founded the San Marino section, which participated in the First World War and then give rise to the San Marino Red Cross in 1949.

 San Marino and Fascist Italy

 In 1921, Italy sent the Carabinieri to San Marino for the establishment of the Gendarmerie.
-After the advent of Mussolini they became a tool to prevent San Marino from becoming a refuge for Italian anti-fascists.
+After the advent of Mussolini, they became a tool to prevent San Marino from becoming a refuge for Italian anti-fascists.
 The Carabinieri left San Marino only in 1936.

-Also in San Marino, thanks to the increasingly present Italian influence during the reign of the Fascist regime, the Fascist Party of San Marino was founded in 1922, headed by Giuliano Gozi, which controlled public life in San Marino until the fall of the National Fascist Party in Italy.
+Due to the increasingly present Italian influence during the reign of the Fascist regime, the Fascist Party of San Marino was founded in 1922, headed by Giuliano Gozi.
+The party controlled public life in San Marino until the fall of the National Fascist Party in Italy.

-Thanks to an agreement with fascist Italy, after the treaty between San Marino and Italy signed in 1927, the Rimini-San Marino railway was built between 1927 and 1932, which was used by Mussolini to link the destinies of Italy and San Marino.
+Thanks to an agreement with fascist Italy, after the treaty between San Marino and Italy was signed in 1927, the Rimini-San Marino railway was built between 1927 and 1932.

 With the fall of Mussolini on 25 July 1943, after only 3 days the San Marino Fascist Party of Giuliano Gozi was dissolved and the San Marino fascists were tried.